Nicolae Pătrașcu: Legacy

 By then, Ilinca had married Postelnic Istratie Leurdeanu.
 He was Fiera Leurdeanu's grandson, and son of the Logothete Stroe Leurdeanu.
 After his failure with Mihai Pătrașcu, Prince Matei hoped to adopt Istratie, but met opposition from the other boyars, and was ultimately discarded in favor of Diicul Buicescul.
 Both Istratie and Stroe rose to prominence later in the 1650s, under the rule of Radu Șerban's natural son, Constantin Șerban, and then became noted as enemies of the Cantacuzinos.
 Ilinca was still mentioned in 1656, and died childless some time after; Istratie was executed in December 1658 by a new Prince, Mihnea III.
 His father survived him by twenty years.
 Tried for his role in the unlawful execution of Constantin I Cantacuzino (Nicolae's alleged cousin), he was pardoned and sent to a monastery, ending his life as Silvestru the Monk.

+Nicolae Pătrașcu enjoys recognition in modern-day Romania.
+Research into his biography was inaugurated by Alexandru Roman, on behalf of the Romanian Academy.
+In the 1880s, Roman obtained essential biographical documents relating to Pătrașcu and Ana Radulea, from the estate of György Majláth.
+The Prince's tunic and cape were recovered from Comana and, by 1978, were on display at the National Military Museum.
+Posthumous depictions include Constantin Vaeni's 1977 film, Buzduganul cu trei peceți, with Constantin Fugașin as a rambunctious Nicolae Pătrașcu (Victor Rebengiuc is Michael the Brave).